 Comparing Etosha’s Three Main Camps

-Okaukuejo, Halali and Namutoni are the three NWR camps that form the backbone of any Etosha visit.
+Okaukuejo, Halali and Namutoni are the three Etosha camps that form the backbone of any Etosha visit.
 They’re not interchangeable — each has a distinct character, wildlife profile and geographic position.
 Choosing the right combination for your route makes a real difference to what you see and how you experience the park.

 Okaukuejo Camp